-The total carbon footprint for a small organisation certification must be equal to or less than $1,000\,t\,CO_2$ -e (excluding mandatory 5% uplift).
-No more than 20% of the total footprint may come from emission sources that are not in the list of mandatory relevant emissions.
+The total carbon footprint for a small organisation certification must be equal to or less than 1,000 t CO2-e (excluding mandatory 5% uplift).
+No more than 20% of the total footprint may come from emission sources not provided in the Climate Active carbon inventory.
 This 20% may be as quantified data sources or as uplifts from non-quantified sources.